 So he was pushed into animation partly because he wasn't a rich kid.
 "You know, a lot of students spend like $20,000 of their parents' money on a live-action short that takes 'em not very far.
 They'll just be in the hole.
 But you can make a 16-mm animated film for like $500.
 You've got very little to lose."

-At UC Santa Barbara, Hertzfeldt started out acting but dropped out of the program to become a film major. ("They removed Don because of his lack of enthusiasm" says a friend, recalling Hertzfeldt's college stage demise a little differently.)
+At UC Santa Barbara, Hertzfeldt majored in film and briefly double-majored with acting but dropped out of that program to focus on cinema. ("They removed Don because of his lack of enthusiasm" says a friend, recalling Hertzfeldt's college stage demise a little differently.)
 He made his first movie, a short ironically titled Ah, L'Amour, as a freshman in 1995, in an intro film-production class.
 Despite its technical limitations -- stick figures and virtually no sound -- Ah, L'Amour prefigures Neil LaBute's In the Company of Men, which came out two years later.
 Its violence is physical (a man is shot, stabbed, chainsawed, beheaded) instead of emotional, but it has a similarly bleak view of relations between the sexes.
 As in many of his films, he combines cute characters that recall the funny pages with what the movie ratings board would call "adult subject matter".
 Hertzfeldt's Web site says he's embarrassed by the film, and that he was originally "afraid of being pelted with rocks" by angry women until he realized that they were cheering louder than the men.
 The film made its debut off-campus at the Spike and Mike festival, and it has since become a mainstay of animation fests, where the audience often chants along to the dialogue.

 When this film easily paid for its $500 cost, Hertzfeldt made another, called Genre -- a parody of Hollywood's formulas -- in 1996.
 The short was picked up by Scandinavian TV.
 "Don knows the importance of promoting his own work," says Dana Driskel, a UCSB professor who acted as adviser on the first four Hertzfeldt films.
 "A lot of students show their film to friends and family and then shove it into a desk drawer.
 He came up with a formula for taking as much money as he spent on the film and using the same amount to enter film festivals.
 It's a far more mature and wise approach than I usually see."